EDP 301 Learning and Motivation in Education. (2) F, S

 EDP 303 Human Development.
 (3) F, S

 Selected aspects of child and adolescent development.
 Emphasis on possibilities for influence by teachers and parents.
 Prerequisites: CDE 232 or equivalent; education major.
-General Studies: L.
+General Studies: L2.

 EDP 310 Educational Psychology.
 (16) F, S, SS

 Human behavior in educational situations presented through instructional modules.
-May be repeated for credit for total of 6 hours.
+Students may reenroll for credit to a total of 6 hours.
 General Studies: SB.

 EDP 313 Childhood and Adolescence.
 (3) F, S, SS

 Principles underlying total development of pre- and early-adolescent children.
 Emphasis on physical, intellectual, social, and emotional development with practical implications for teachers grades 59.
 Prerequisite: EDP 303 or admission to College of Education postbaccalaureate program.